Trump lawyer Giuliani says Mueller report 'better than I expected'

 Mueller spent nearly two years investigating allegations that Russia meddled in the 2016 election.

-The report also outlines the Russian effort to influence the election and document crimes by people associated with Russia in connection with that, Barr said.
+The report also outlines the Russian effort to influence the election and documents crimes by people associated with Russia in connection with that, Barr said.